embedded-office/canopen-stack/docs/_api_dictionary/co-dict-rd-long.md

     :
 ```

-Note: This function uses CODirFind() on each function call.
-To improve access performance for multiple accesses to a single object entry, the application may use CODirFind() once and COObjRdValue() multiple times.
+Note: This function uses CODictFind() on each function call.
+To improve access performance for multiple accesses to a single object entry, the application may use CODictFind() once and COObjRdValue() multiple times.